normantan1/nft-floor-discord-notifier/README.md

 # NFT OPENSEA FLOOR DISCORD NOTIFIER

-Function of this bot includes
+Function of this bot includes:
 1. notifying its user when the floor price of an NFT reaches a specified threshold by its user
 2. checking of the floor price of a collection
 3. saving a list of slug of the collection the user is interested in